 Somehow it all fits together elegantly.
-What could have been a hodgepodge of different genres and tones.
+What could have been a hodgepodge of different genres and tones instead feels like a complete whole.
 The show operates almost like a fairytale in terms of its logic, and yet it feels weirdly grounded

 Mia's gender never feels What's refreshing is how matter-of-fact the portrayal is.
 There are scenes of nudity, but they are treated in a rather straightforward fashion.
 There is no dancing around with Mia's body, but there is no emphasis or sensationalism to the way it is portrayed.
 It is one of the best examples of the show's focus on extremely functional story-telling.